zitadel/zitadel/docs/docs/guides/manage/self-hosted/production.md

 ## High Availability

 We recommend running ZITADEL highly available using an orchestrator that schedules ZITADEL on multiple servers, like [Kubernetes](/docs/guides/deploy/kubernetes).
+For keeping startup times fast when scaling ZITADEL, you should also consider using separate jobs with `zitadel init` and `zitadel setup`, so your workload containers just have to execute `zitadel start`.

 ## Configuration